lukaskremla/micropython-tools-jetbrains/DOCUMENTATION.md

 when they shouldn't.
 If you can't find the port you want to connect to in the dropdown menu, but your computer does see it, try to disable this setting as it might be falsely filtering out this port.

+#### Port auto-detection

+When the `Auto-Detect Port` is selected in the port combobox, the plugin will attempt to find a device with MicroPython firmware installed and connect to it.

+The plugin looks for exactly one device, if more than one is found or none is found the connection attempt fails with an error.

+The maximum amount of ports that can be tested at once is 20.
+If more than 20 ports are connected simultaneously, the plugin will throw an error as well.
+In that case it is necessary to manually select the port.

+The scan timeout parameter specifies the amount of time a serial port is given to open and be tested for MicroPython firmware presence.
+If you can connect to a device directly, but auto-detection fails with an error of not finding any device, increasing this timeout can help.

 #### Baudrate configuration

 The plugin supports configuring a custom baudrate.
 MicroPython devices are locked to 115200 by default.
 Some MicroPython